 Youth Engagement in CSA

-- Capacity development: Disseminating climate-smart agricultural technologies to youth requires the use of novel information and communication technologies (ICT).
+- Capacity development: Disseminating CSA technologies to youth requires the use of novel information and communication technologies (ICT).
 This will offer exciting opportunities for CSA knowledge sharing and agro-advisory services (e.g. training and capacity building of youth).
-Research should thus focus on identifying CSA best practices, contextualized to local conditions and transferred through youth friendly ICT programs.
+Research should focus on identifying CSA best practices, contextualized to local conditions, and transferred through youth friendly ICT programs.

 - CSA value chain: Not all youth living in rural areas are involved in primary production.
-Research on youth involvement in agricultural value chains, including marketing of produce and post-harvest value addition (storage, processing and packaging) and linkages to private sector and policy is essential.
+Research on youth involvement in agricultural value chains, including marketing of produce and post-harvest value addition (ex. storage, processing and packaging) and linkages to the private sector and policy is essential.